david8015/FakeReddit/README.md

 ## 1. Pair-Programming, Agile methodologies, and Extreme Programming Approaches
     - Constant, daily meetings between developers in person and over Slack
-    - In person, pair programming achieved during 90% of development; seen suring user Story creation, monotlith structure           design, implementing app layers
+    - In person, pair programming achieved during 90% of development
+    - Seen during user Story creation, monolith structure design, implementing app layers
     - Pair programming also achieved when developers had questions about partner code and explanation was required
     - Extreme Programming achieved with daily stand-ups, basic endpoint acceptance tests, pair programming, and pair                negotiation
     - Agile methodlogies achieved with over 95 commits on Github and development of multiple, small aspects of MVP daily